Tuli-Dey/Movies-Data-Analysis/README.md

-# 🎬 Movies Dataset Exploration Dashboard
+# 🎬 Movies Dataset Analysis Dashboard

-> An interactive **Movie Dataset Exploration Dashboard** built using **Microsoft Excel** to explore movie industry trends, financial performance, and audience ratings through data-driven insights.
+> An interactive **Movies Dataset Analysis Dashboard** built using **Microsoft Excel** to explore movie industry trends, financial performance, audience ratings & Box Office Analysis.
+The goal is to extract meaningful insights and visualize patterns in the movie industry using data-driven techniques.

 ---